DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Conclusion

 \section{Conclusion}

 We propose two new evaluation aspects of text-to-image generation: visual reasoning skills and social biases.
-For visual reasoning skills, we introduce \skilldata{}, a compositional diagnostic dataset and evaluation toolkit designed to measure three skills: object recognition, object counting, and spatial relation understanding.
-Our experiments show that recent text-to-image models perform better in recognizing objects than object counting and understanding spatial relations, while there exists a large gap between the model performances and upper bound accuracy in the latter two skills.
-We also show that the models learn specific gender/skin tone biases from web image-text pairs.
-We hope that our evaluation provides novel insights for future research on learning challenging visual reasoning skills and understanding social biases.
+For visual reasoning skills, we introduce \skilldata{}, a compositional diagnostic evaluation dataset designed to measure three skills: object recognition, object counting, and spatial relation understanding.
+Our experiments show that recent text-to-image models perform better in recognizing objects than object counting and understanding spatial relations, while a large gap exists between the model performances and upper bound accuracy in the latter two skills.
+We also show that the models have learned specific gender/skin tone biases from web image-text pairs.
+We hope our evaluation provides novel insights for future research on learning challenging visual reasoning skills and understanding social biases.